hfrahmann/Hfrahmann.Opauth/README.md

  You can download any strategy from this list: https://github.com/opauth/opauth/wiki/List-of-strategies

- Then you have to copy the extracted directory to the following path in the **TYPO3.Opauth** package: *Resources/Private/PHP/Strategy/*
+ Then you have to copy the extracted directory to the following path in the **Hfrahmann.Opauth** package: *Resources/Private/PHP/Strategy/*

 2. Authentication Controller

  At first you need an AuthenticationController.
- The *\TYPO3\Opauth\AbstractAuthenticationController* extends the original AbstractAuthenticationController from TYPO3 Flow.
+ The *\Hfrahmann\Opauth\AbstractAuthenticationController* extends the original AbstractAuthenticationController from TYPO3 Flow.

  When you extends the Opauth AbstractAuthenticationController you have to add the following methods to your AuthenticationController.